 - Track your monthly spending.
 Do you know how much you spent on morning coffee last month?
 How about lunches?
 You will be surprised how quickly these expenses add up.
 Realizing you spent $50 at Starbucks last month might make you think twice about your morning latte.
 Could you make a cup of joe before you leave in the morning?
 Probably.
 You plan to walk into Target for two things, and you walk out with seven.
 Does this common problem happen to you, too?
 Target loves impulse buys; your wallet does not.
 Make a list of every NEEDED item and then create a mental checklist of every other thing you want to buy while at the store.
 In 24 hours if you are still thinking about that impulse buy, go buy it.
 Chances are you don’t need that new shirt or serving plate, and creating this 24-hour hold on impulse spending will discourage these purchases.

-- Shop around for insurance, cable, and phone companies.
+- Shop around for insurance, cable, and cellular companies.
 Before renewing your contracts, look around to try to find a better deal.
 If you find one, call your current company and ask them to match your new quote.
 Many times companies will cater to you as they won’t want to lose you as a customer.
 For the time cost of some phone calls, you could be seeing some additional savings each month without changing a thing.
 Win-win!

 - This also works for your mortgage.
 Refinancing is a great way to save money each month at the cost of a few phone calls.
 Check out the current mortgage rates then contact your original loan provider.
 Could they refinance you at a lower rate?
 Worth looking into.

 - Give up those premium streaming channels, or cable altogether.
 Spending more time on Netflix than HBO?
 Let go of that additional monthly cost and hit up Crackle or Tubi for free movie streaming.